RD1K/python-telegram-bot/README.md

 ## Setup
 To run this bot, the `python-telegram-bot` and `Pillow` libraries have to be installed.
 You can install them via PIP.

 After that, you need to generate a token for the bot.
-Install Telegram on your phone if you don't already have it, and then direct message @BotFather `newbot`.
+Install Telegram on your phone if you don't already have it, and then direct message @BotFather `\newbot`.
 Follow the prompts.
 Then, copy and paste the token into the `TOKEN` variable in main.py, in quotes.
 In the same file, add the directory to your home folder (or wherever you `git clone` this repository to), in quotes.
 Don't include a slash at the end.
 Do this in pythonimaging.py as well.
 Then, run main.py, and now you can message the bot to try it out.

-If you would like to add additional meme templates to the bot, download the image to a directory of your choice and add it to the bottom of the file in the syntax `[variable name of your choice] = Template("/directory/to/the/image",[(x1,y1),(x2,y2)])`, replacing x1 and y1 with the coordinates on the image of where you want the first piece of text to go, and x2 and y2 for the second piece of text.
+If you would like to add additional meme templates to the bot, download the image to a directory of your choice and add it to the bottom of the pythonimaging.py file in the syntax `[variable name of your choice] = Template("/directory/to/the/image",[(x1,y1),(x2,y2)])`, replacing x1 and y1 with the coordinates on the image of where you want the first piece of text to go, and x2 and y2 for the second piece of text.
 You don't need to have 2 coordinate pairs though, and you can have more if you want to.
 If you want to find these coordinates easily, you can download software such as GIMP, load the image into it, and hover over the desired place to see its coordinates.

 Then, go to main.py.
 Near line 29, add this code: